-In summer 2017, an ATM survey was performed to sample a portion of the west coast of North America, from the northern tip of Vancouver Island, British Columbia (BC) to Morro Bay, to estimate the biomass distributions and demographies of CPS, together with characterizations of their biotic and abiotic habitats.
-Presented here are estimates of the abundance, biomass, size structure, and distribution of the northern stock of Pacific Sardine; the northern and central stock of Northern Anchovy; Pacific Mackerel; Jack Mackerel; and Pacific Herring.
-Additional details about the survey may be found in the cruise report (Stierhoff et al., 2018a).
+In summer 2018, an ATM survey was performed to sample the west coast of North America, from the northern tip of Vancouver Island, British Columbia (BC) to San Diego, in order to estimate the biomass distributions and demographies of the CPS assemblage in the CCE, together with their biotic and abiotic habitats.
+The ATM survey was part of a larger joint survey that also used line-transect sampling to estimate the abundances, distributions, and demographies of marine mammals and seabirds within the sampling domain.
+Presented here are 1) a detailed description of the ATM used to survey CPS in the CCE off the west coast of North America; and 2) estimates of the abundance, biomass, size structure, and distribution of CPS, specifically the northern and southern stock of Pacific Sardine; the northern and central stock of Northern Anchovy; Pacific Mackerel; Jack Mackerel; and Pacific Herring for the survey area and period.
+Additional details about the ATM portion of the survey may be found in the cruise report (Stierhoff et al., 2019).
+Results of the marine mammal and seabird sampling are not presented in this report.